 Lower school K-5th grade

 In addition to core academic subjects, lower school students also take weekly computer, physical education, art, music, and library classes.
-Beginning in third grade, students begin studying Spanish.
+Starting in Kindergarten, students begin studying Spanish.

 Students in every grade level attend field trips that reinforce classroom learning or serve as that grade’s mission project.
 Fifth graders participate in The Great Fifth Grade Adventure, an overnight trip to the coast of Carteret County.
 Our lower school regularly shares with the rest of the MGCS community by way of parades though the school to display their work.